jheftmann/automatic-book-workshop/03 back cover.md

 <span class="back-cover"></span>

+## Automatic Book Workshop

-This workshop is being given for the first time at Hochschule der Bildenden Künste Saar in Saarbruecken, Germany in 2019.
+It is being given for the first time at Hochschule der Bildenden Künste Saar in Saarbrücken, Germany in 2019.
+If you’re interested in running this workshop at your institution, please contact [Jacob](mailto:jacob@jacobheftmann.com).